-- Team Shirt this will be provided by the team - Long Pants Jeans or khaki pants - Closed toe shoes Tennis shoes or boots - Other as deemed necessary or appropriate by the coaches or mentors.
+- Team Shirt this will be provided by the team and may not be modified - Long Pants Jeans or khaki pants - Closed-toe shoes Tennis shoes or boots - Cowboy Hardhat May be personalized, and will be a keepsake for the student at the end of their time with Howdy Bots. - Other as deemed necessary or appropriate by the coaches or mentors.